-On 29 December 2020, KFIC Financial Brokerage - K.S.C.C, signed an irrevocable agreement to purchase real estate properties with total fair value of KD 12,500,000 in exchange for some of its assets which includes: i) certain shares of Bayan Holding Company K.S.C.C (financial assets at fair value through profit or loss), ii) certain shares of Calhoun Equity Company Ltd (investment in associate) iii) certain shares Calhoun Debt Company Ltd. (investment in associate), iv) all shares of Salbookh Trading Company - K.S.C.P (investment in associate), v) Shares of Carolina Agriculture Company - K.S.C.C. (investment in subsidiary), and vi) cash of KD 2,750,000.
+On 29 December 2020, KFIC Financial Brokerage - K.S.C.C, signed an irrevocable agreement to purchase real estate properties with total fair value of KD 12,500,000 in exchange for some of its assets which includes: i) certain shares of Bayan Holding Company K.S.C.C (financial assets at fair value through profit or loss), ii) certain shares of Calhoun Equity Company Ltd (investment in associate) iii) certain shares Calhoun Debt Company Ltd. (investment in associate), iv) all shares of Salbookh Trading Company - K.S.C.P (investment in associate), v) Shares of Carolina Agriculture Company -K.S.C.C. (investment in subsidiary), and vi) cash of KD 2,750,000.

-During prior year, the Group has partially executed some clauses of this agreement through a sale of Bayan Holding - K.S.C.C, Calhoun Equity Company Ltd and Calhoun Debt Company Ltd with a total net carrying value of KD 1,568,927 in exchange for a net receivable for a promissory note amounting to KD 4,710,344 (Note 8) and consequently recorded a net gain amounting to KD 3,141,557 included in the consolidated statement of income under investment income.
+The Group has partially executed some clauses of this agreement through a sale of Bayan Holding - K.S.C.C, Calhoun Equity Company Ltd and Calhoun Debt Company Ltd with a total net carrying value of KD 1,568,927 in exchange for a net receivables for a promissory note amounting to KD 4,710,344 (Note 8) and consequently recorded a net gain amounting to KD 3,141,557 included in the consolidated statement of income under investment income.
+Since the sale of Salbookh Trading Company - K.S.C.P is expected to be executed during the first quarter of 2021, the Group has classified the investment as assets classified as held for sale.